Lone parents

 Why is it important?

-More than nine out of 10 lone parents are females.
+More than nine out of ten lone parents are females.

 Lone parents face the unique challenge of being both the sole carer and the main source of household income – often a challenging balancing act.

-In Scotland nearly three in 10 families with children are lone parent families.
-Glasgow city has the highest rate of all 32 Scottish local authorities with four in 10 lone parent families and wide neighbourhood differences across the city.
+In Scotland nearly three in ten families with children are lone-parent families.
+Glasgow City has the highest rate of all 32 Scottish local authorities with four in ten lone-parent families and wide neighbourhood differences across the city.

 Lone parents are not mostly young mothers.
 Their average age is around 38 years old and they have fractionally fewer children than couples.
 Many were in long term relationships before separating from their partners.

-Thirty-three per cent of unemployed lone parents have a disability or longstanding illness, and 34 per cent have a child with a disability.
+Thirty-three per cent of unemployed lone parents have a disability or longstanding illness, and 34% have a child with a disability.

 Most lone parents are in paid employment but are less likely to be in work compared with married or co-habiting parents.
 Among those in paid work, lone parents are much more likely to work part-time.